jkgithub02/rag-agentic/README.md

    - Gracefully handles: empty history, first interaction, synthesis errors
    - Rich answers: "Based on our conversation, you asked about..."

-4. **Why LLM-based (not pattern-matching)**:
-   - ✅ Handles varied phrasings: "What have we discussed?" vs "Recap our talk" vs "What topics did we cover?"
-   - ✅ Adaptive: LLM learns patterns without code changes
-   - ✅ Composable: Same prompt logic can detect other query types (helpfulness, clarification-needed, etc.)
-   - ✅ UX-friendly: Faster responses, feels more "alive"

 ### Repository Layout

 ```